Unified Gaussian Primitives for Scene Representation and Rendering: Data Acquisition

 where $\phi_{*,k}$ is each BSDF parameter and $\epsilon_*$ are the thresholds for different attributes.
 If $o_i$ is true, the sample is rejected as an outlier.
 We use the distance between the closest outlier $p'$ and $\mu$ to be $s_x$, and set the corresponding eigenvector $R_x$ as the direction from $\mu$ to $p'$.
 The last eigenvector follows as $R_y = n_\mu \times \ R_x$. $s_y$ is clamped to the maximum distance such that the bounding ellipsoid of the Gaussian does not contain any outlier sample points.
 Finally, we average $\phi_i$ across the accepted samples to obtain the BSDF parameters for the primitive.
 The Gaussian primitives produced from this method are different from those by the concurrent work by \citet{Huang2DGS2024}, which are pure 2D surfel-like \emph{surface-only} representations.
 Their method focuses on reconstruction and does not support full appearance (weakly direction-dependent SH colors only) or further light transport.
 Our representation is not limited to flat Gaussians, as can be seen in the following.

 \paragraph{Conversion from 3DGS} 3DGS can optimize radiance fields using anisotropic Gaussians that adapt to complex shapes.
 While radiance fields cannot be directly used as input for our framework, we find 3DGS a viable tool for the initial conversion of synthetic models that include dense and thin elements, where the previous heuristic conversion method is not suitable.
 We generate a synthetic dataset for the model by rendering it from multiple views, which is used as the input for 3DGS.
 We then extract the shape parameters $\mu, R$, and $S$ for our primitives.
 Interestingly, there exists a mapping between the opacity $\alpha$ in 3DGS and our magnitude $c$, which we detail in \autoref{sec:3dgs_conversion}.
 We use this remapping to initialize our magnitudes, and further optimize transmittance as detailed in \autoref{subsec:transmittance_optim}.

 For each primitive, we then perform similar sampling according to the Gaussian distribution.
 Each sample is projected to the closest point on the original model to query normal and BSDF parameters.
 We obtain the phase function by averaging the BSDF parameters and fitting the SGGX NDF according to the procedure by \citet{heitz2015sggx}.
-While a full image-based inverse rendering pipeline is out of scope in this work, we demonstrate the differentiation capability of our representation in \autoref{subsec:transmittance_optim}.
+While a full inverse rendering pipeline is out of the scope of this work, we demonstrate the differentiation capability of our representation in \autoref{subsec:transmittance_optim}, and later in \autoref{sec:radiance_field}.
 Additionally, developing digital content creation tools for our representation, similar to those for mesh modeling and signed distance field sculpting \citep{substance3dmodeler}, would be a desirable future direction.